bougie/ansible_nginx/README.md

       - <vhostname2>
 ```

 Ansible will create an user for each users.
-The home directory will be /srv/www/<username>.
+The home directory will be /srv/www/{username}.
-VHosts of this user will be stored in /srv/www/<username>/<vhostname>
+Vhosts datas of this user will be stored in /srv/www/{username}/{vhostname}